 BGP controller #1 (server5)

-• Loopback Interface: (leave empty) — you’re peering to VyOS on the same LAN, not via loopbacks
+- Loopback Interface: leave empty (peering on the same LAN, not via loopbacks)

-• leave off if you want a single preferred egress (use MED on VyOS + “Primary Exit Node” in the zone); turn on only if you want ECMP (active/active) egress
+- bgp-multipath-as-path-relax: leave off for a single preferred egress; enable only if you want ECMP (active/active) egress

 BGP controller #2 (server2)